STARTING A DENTAL PRACTICE – EVERYTHING YOU NEED TO KNOW

 A business plan doesn’t need to be a complex document but it should include:

-1. Your main goal(s) as outlined above.
+- Your main goal(s) as outlined above.
 Keep them simple, specific and measurable.
-For example: We will expand our practice from one surgery to three by 2020.
+For example, “we will expand our practice from one surgery to three within xx years from now.”

-2. A comprehensive cashflow forecast for the first 12 months.
+- A comprehensive cash flow forecast for the first 12 months.
 This will give you credibility with lenders and peace of mind.
 Your accountant can help you produce this.

-3. Maintain an income for as long as possible.
-Keeping a current associate position will significantly help to cushion the outgoings until the practice is established enough to operate full time.
+- Maintain an income for as long as possible.
+Keeping a current associate position will significantly help to cushion the outgoings until the practice is established enough to operate full-time.

 TOP TIP #2 TAKE YOUR FINANCES SERIOUSLY